-They continued searching the aft hold until Senisalma called up, wondering what was taking them so long.
-Finding nothing more of interest, they waded out of the hold, gathered their new trophies, and tossed down the hunk of sail and the rest of the items.
-Aeryn cut another length of rigging from the mast, and used it to descend to the beach safely.
+They searched the aft hold until Senisalma called up, wondering what took them so long.
+Finding nothing more interesting, they tossed down the hunk of sail and the items from the chest, cut another length of rigging from the mast, and used it to safely descend to the beach.
 The rope was long enough that Denaryus looped it over a broken beam and walked down the outside of the hull.
-Natsu and Aeryn followed, then pulled the rope down.
+Natsu and Aeryn followed, then they pulled the rope down.

 Walking along the beach, they found a small alcove that afforded some shelter from the wind.
 The group made numerous trips back and forth to the galley, salvaging what dry lumber they could find.
-Some of the wetter pieces, and the sail, they used to fashion a rough lean-to around the alcove, open to the leeward side.
+They used some of the larger pieces and the sail to fashion a rough lean-to around the alcove, open to the leeward side.

 “I see what you’re doing,” said Natsu, “Let me try.”

 Aeryn dropped back to the sand, staring up at the black and grey clouds swirling overhead, limbs weak.
 So tired.
 She lay there until the faint smell of smoke wafted up from the wood.
-Rolling over, she sprinkled a few scraps of fabric where the kindling had begun to glow.
+She rolled over and sprinkled a few scraps of the fabric where the kindling had begun to glow.
 More smoke appeared, and she asked Evie for the dagger so she could shave some wood to lay on the smoldering fabric.
 Leaning down, she blew lightly on the glowing sparks.
-A couple of breaths later, a small flame ignited, and everyone huddled close to the infant fire as if it could, as yet, provide warmth.
+A couple of breaths later, a small flame ignited, and everyone huddled close to the infant fire as if it could provide warmth.

-They dug a shallow impression in the sand near the opening of the lean-to, lined it with the few rocks they could find, and fed chips of wood into the tiny fire.
+They dug a shallow impression in the sand near the lean-to opening, lined it with the few rocks they could find, and fed wood chips into the tiny fire.
 Soon they had a blaze burning at the entrance, the wind blowing the smoke away from them.

 They showed Senisalma and Evie what all they had found.

-“That’s thieve’s kant,” commented the young elf when she opened the captain’s logbook.
+“That’s thieves cant,” commented the young elf when she opened the captain’s logbook.

 “How do you know?” asked Denaryus.

-The sail flapped in the storm most of the night but kept nearly all the smoke out of, and heat in, the small alcove.
-Aeryn slept fitfully, curled on the sand in a tight ball between Evie and Denaryus, dreams of the family she left behind filled the night.
+The sail flapped in the storm most of the night.
+It kept nearly all the smoke out of and heat in the small alcove.
+Aeryn slept fitfully, curled on the sand in a tight ball between Evie and Denaryus.
+Dreams of the family she left behind filled the night.
 She woke at various times and saw Natsu by the dim light, the open book in his lap, working to puzzle out the meaning of the characters on the pages and keeping the fire lit.
-While the small blaze didn’t exactly warm them, it did succeed in keeping them from freezing to death as the air chilled with the darkness.
+While the small blaze didn’t precisely warm them, it did succeed in keeping them from freezing to death as the air chilled with the darkness.

-The next morning, the group drank handfuls of water out of the depressions in the sail.
-Adding what they could to the cleaned-out wine skin they had taken from Farkis, they dumped the remainder after drinking their fill, and Aeryn folded the sail into as small a bundle as possible.
-Using a technique she had seen her brother Iyan use in the fields, she wrapped the ropes around the packet and fashioned a strap with which to carry the pack.
+The following day, the group drank handfuls of water out of the depressions in the sail.
+Aeryn added what they could to the cleaned-out wineskin they had taken from Farkis and folded the sail into as small a bundle as possible.
+Using a technique she had seen her brother Iyan use in the fields, she wrapped the ropes around the packet and fashioned a strap to carry the pack.
 Of course, it looked nothing like Iyan’s work, but it kept her hands free and most of the wind from her back.

 Looking across the island, she saw that the highest hills were to her left, west according to Senisalma, and ran north along the island as far as she could see.
-The terrain was passable but looked rough, while eastward the land flattened out toward the ocean.
-The hilly and broken landscape blocked any possible signs of shelter or sentient activity.
-Aeryn couldn’t see much green, and except for some common and practically indestructible scrub growth, the island seemed lifeless.
+The terrain was passable but looked rough, while the land seemed to flatten out toward the ocean to the east.
+The hilly and broken landscape blocked any possible shelter or human community signs.
+Aeryn couldn’t see much green, and the island seemed lifeless except for some common and practically indestructible scrub growth.

-“Storm season is upon us,” said Senisalma.
+“This is storm season,” said Senisalma.
 “Most storms blow in out of the northwest.
-If a port is on this island, it would most likely be on the eastern or southern coast.
-And we just came from the south so I would follow the path this way,” she said as she started toward the right-hand path between the hills.
+If there’s a port on this island, it’s likely to be on the eastern or southern coast.
+And since we just came from the south, I would follow the path to the east and north,” she explained as she started toward the right-hand path between the hills.

-About fifteen minutes later, Senisalma, who had been leading the group, suddenly stopped in the middle of the depression through which they had been hiking, dropped into a crouch, and cocked her head from side to side, listening.
+About fifteen minutes later, Senisalma, who had been leading the group, suddenly stopped in the middle of the depression they had been hiking through.
+She dropped into a crouch, cocking her head from side to side, listening.
 The rest of the group squatted behind her.
-Aeryn moved up to where the woman hunkered.
-An indistinct commotion, like grunting voices and steel clanging on steel, was barely audible over the rain and wind.
-The sounds seemed to be coming from beyond the hill to their left.
+Aeryn quietly moved up to where the woman hunkered.
+An indistinct commotion was barely audible over the rain and wind.
+It sounded like grunting voices and steel clanging on steel.
+The noises seemed to be coming from beyond the hill to their left.

 Senisalma signaled the party to fall back a few dozen feet.

 “I heard weapons ahead,” the woman whispered loud enough for everyone to hear when they huddled together.
 “Aeryn, you go ahead with Evie and look.
 The rest of us will stay here.”
-With that, she nodded at Evie and Aeryn, and the two youngsters advanced toward the sounds.
+She nodded at Evie and Aeryn, and the two youngsters moved toward the sounds.

 “I saw half dozen orcs and half again as many goblins squaring off against each other on the other side of this hill,” whispered Aeryn, placing pebbles in the mud as she spoke.
-“One of the orcs is in armor,” she placed a larger stone, “and a couple of others are trying to throw whatever they can get their hands on at the goblins.”
+“One of the orcs is in armor, and a couple of others are trying to throw whatever they can get their hands on at the goblins.”

 “There’s this really old man back here,” said Evie, pointing to a spot behind the rocks Aeryn used for the orcs.
 “He looked human.”

-“It looked to me like his arms were tied,” said Aeryn.
+“It looked like his arms were tied,” said Aeryn.
 “He was just lying there wiggling around.
-I bet he’s a prisoner, so I think we should help him.
-He can probably tell us where we are.”
+I’d bet he’s a prisoner, so I think we should help him.
+Maybe he can tell us where we are.”

-A few minutes of planning later, the group was moving around the hill to the east behind the orcs.
+A few minutes of planning later, the group moved around the hill to the east behind the orcs.
 Evie snuck in, cut the old man’s bonds, and led him to safety.
-As the young elf was sneaking down into the ravine, an orc in the center of the line caught a spear to the chest and fell to the ground, his place taken by one of the orcs that had been throwing rocks from the back.
-The orc commander, who had been snorting orders at the rest of the orcs, was hit by arrows from the goblins perched on the sides of the ravine and two of the little demons on the line fell to axe blows.
+The orc commander, snorting orders at the rest of his squad, was hit by arrows from the goblins perched on the sides of the ravine.
+Two of the little demons on the line fell to axe blows.
 Aeryn watched her retreat as Evie led the old man east along the gully, away from the battle.
-As the elfling and the old man crawled away from the fight, a goblin archer noticed the movement and fired an arrow at them as they moved away.
-The shaft fell far short of its target.
+As the elfling and the old man crawled away from the fight, a goblin archer noticed the movement and fired an arrow at them as they retreated.
+The shaft fell short of its target.

 Aeryn, Evie, and the old man followed the rest of the group up the gully and around several of the many bends, generally moving east and north.
 When they finally stopped, they turned to the man they had rescued.
-An ancient, bald scarecrow of a man, with a matted, dirty beard that might have been white if washed, stared back at them.
-His sallow visage and wide, rheumy eyes looked each of them up and down.
+An ancient, bald scarecrow of a man with a matted, dirty beard that would have been white if washed stared back at them.
+A sallow complexion and wide, rheumy eyes looked them up and down.
 Aeryn felt exposed under his penetrating gaze.

-“Thank ye, thank ye,” he croaked in a high-pitched tone.
-“Me name—hain’t needed that in a time—is Seekate, methinks,” he tittered.
-“And ye’s ‘re the first friendly faces I seen in more years than I can remember.
+“Thank ye, thank ye,” he crowed.
+“Me name – hain’t needed that in a time – is Seekate – methinks,” he tittered.
+“And you’s ‘re the first friendly faces I seen in more years than I can remember.
 T’is true,” the old man nodded enthusiastically, and a cagey look passed through his eyes.
-“Ye’s wouldn’t knows it to look at this ol’ carcass now, but in me day, oh, in me day, I was personal groom to Hisself, to Milord De’Velli, the ruler of these parts.
-Yes, this is the Isle of De’Velli, ye dinna know that?”
+“And you wouldn’t know it to look at me now, but in me day, oh, in me day, I was personal groom to Hisself – to Milord De’Velli, the ruler of these parts.
+Yes, this is the Isle of De’Velli – you didn’t know that?”

-“But Himself, well, he died when them pirates crushed the island, years and years and years ago when me hair was still dark, and me face smooth.
-I dinna fight on the day them pirates came,” the old man’s eyes stared through the group, a faraway look on his ancient visage.
+“But Hisself, well, he died when pirates crushed the island, years and years and years ago when me hair was still dark, and me face smooth.
+I dinna fight on the day them pirates came,” the old man’s eyes glazed, and he stared through the group, a faraway look on his ancient visage.
 “Just hid in a old, ruin’t boat no one looked near, while the murderin’ and the burnin’ and the lootin’ and the rapin’ went on for days.
 And finally, them pirates was all gone, and I been here since.”